YueDongCS/hugo-academic/content/publication/cao_2022_rejection/index.md

 publishDate: '2022-07-18T23:57:59.485338Z'
 publication_types:
 - '1'
-abstract: 'State-of-the-art abstractive summarization systems often generate hallucinations; i.e., content that is not directly inferable from the source text.
-Despite being assumed to be incorrect, we find that much hallucinated content is actually consistent with world knowledge, which we call factual hallucinations.
-Including these factual hallucinations in a summary can be beneficial because they provide useful background information.
-In this work, we propose a novel detection approach that separates factual from non-factual hallucinations of entities.
-Our method is based on an entity’s prior and posterior probabilities according to pre-trained and finetuned masked language models, respectively.
-Empirical results suggest that our method vastly outperforms two baselines in both accuracy and F1 scores and has a strong correlation with human judgments on factuality classification tasks.Furthermore, we use our method as a reward signal to train a summarization system using an off-line reinforcement learning (RL) algorithm that can significantly improve the factuality of generated summaries while maintaining the level of abstractiveness.'
+abstract: 'State-of-the-art abstractive summarization systems frequently hallucinate content that is not supported by the source document, mainly due to noise in the training dataset.
+Existing methods opt to drop the noisy samples or tokens from the training set entirely, reducing the effective training set size and creating an artificial propensity to copy words from the source.
+In this work, we propose a training objective for abstractive summarization based on rejection learning, in which the model learns whether or not to reject potentially noisy tokens.
+We further propose a regularized decoding objective that penalizes non-factual candidate summaries during inference by using the rejection probability learned during training.
+We show that our method considerably improves the factuality of generated summaries in automatic and human evaluations when compared to five baseline models, and that it does so while increasing the abstractiveness of the generated summaries.'
 publication: '*Empirical Methods of Natural Language Processing (EMNLP)*'
 links:
 - name: Arxiv